Tom Segura: Career

 In 2010, Segura and Pazsitzky started the podcast Your Mom's House, which they both host.

 Segura released a book in 2022 titled I'd Like to Play Alone, Please, a collection of humorous essays.
 He said about the book: "This is not a memoir, this is not an autobiography.
 It's a collection of stories, which is an extension of what I do as a comedian, which is I tell stories, a lot."

-He wrote, directed, produced and has a lead role in his 2025 comedy series Bad Thoughts, for Netflix.
+He wrote, directed, produced and has a lead role in his 2025 comedy series Bad Thoughts for Netflix.
+Bad Thoughts was nominated for two 2026 Emmy Awards, for Outstanding Short Form Comedy, Drama or Variety Series, and for Outstanding Performer in a Short Form Comedy or Drama Series.

 Segura participated in Saudi Arabia's 2025 Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.

 Personal life

 Segura is from Cincinnati, Ohio, and has lived in Minneapolis, Minnesota; Mequon, Wisconsin; Vero Beach, Florida; and Los Angeles, California.
-He has two sisters named Jane and Maria and is related to the neurobiologist and podcast host Andrew Huberman.
+He has two sisters named Jane and Maria and is related (as third cousins) to the neurobiologist and podcast host Andrew Huberman.

-Segura resides with his wife, comedian Christina Pazsitzky, and their two sons in Austin, Texas.
+Segura and his wife of 18 years, comedian Christina Pazsitzky, separated in July 2026.
+They have two sons together.